cippall/Maxscript/animation-tools/viewport-preview/README.md

 ## TO DO

 - Better progress interruption.
-The current method may requiere pressing the ESC key multiple times before the script stops.
+The current method may require pressing the ESC key multiple times before the script stops.

-## Instalation
+## Installation

 - Click on Scripting>Run Script in the top toolbar menu.
 - Locate and select the script and press Open.
-- Click on Cutomize>Customize User Interface in the top toolbar menu.
+- Click on Customize>Customize User Interface in the top toolbar menu.
 - Click on Toolbars tab.
 - From the Categories dropdown menu select Ciprian's Scripts.
 - Drag the Batch_Camera_Viewport_Preview to an existing toolbar or a newly created one.